bundance/coin-history/README.md

 With it, you can fetch the coin history for Bitcoin, Litecoin or Ethereum for any start and end date you wish.
 The app will then show the first and last ten entries returned from the GDAX API.

-#Installing the app
+# Installing the app
 Clone this repo into a folder on your machine

-#Running the app
+#R unning the app
 Run the app using

 `npm run start`